codycoats/ost-blogging/README.md

    Images are uploaded using the /i/new-image link.
 The images are saved in the blobstore.
+   To reference in a posted link you must copy the url of the actual image (right click "copy image address").
+   This url is listed below the image on the view image page.
-   One can view the image using /i/{image-title} url.
-To reference a posted link you must copy the url of the actual image.
-One cannot use /i/{image-title} as that is a link to view the image.
-There is a copy image button to do this when viewing an image.
+   One cannot use /i/{image-title} as that is a link to view the image page not the image.

 10. Each blog will have an RSS link, that dumps an entire blog in XML format.